Preparing a baseline transport network¶

-When creating a region, the panel will show an osmconvert command pre-filled with the current regional bouding box.
-If you have osmconvert installed locally, you can paste this command into to your local command line and modify the filenames to crop your OSM data to regional boundaries before upload.
+When uploading new OSM, the network bundle creation panel will show osmconvert and osmosis commands pre-filled with the current regional bouding box.
+If you have either of these tools installed locally, you can paste this command into to your local command line and modify the filenames to crop your OSM data to regional boundaries before upload.

 osmosis --read-pbf input.osm.pbf \ --bounding-box left=-79.63 bottom=43.61 right=-79.12 top=43.83 \ --write-pbf cropped.osm.pbf